 If your hair is light enough, it is possible to get blonde hair without bleach.
 You can use a high lift dye or even regular permanent dye in many circumstances.

-This article will outline the different products available to achieve your dream shade of blonde, as well as how these products work to ensure you know in advance whether it can work for you based on the condition and color of your own hair.
+This article will outline the different products available to achieve your dream shade of blonde, as well as how these products work to ensure that you know in advance whether it will be a viable option for you based on the condition and color of your own hair.